ProfMoo/home/README.md

    1. [ ] Jellyfin (needs GPU)
    2. [ ] Roon (might need a completely different setup to accomplish this)
    3. [ ] Factorio (need to figure out filesystem permission issue)
+5. [ ] Switch over to use local storage and volsync to my TrueNas cluster instead of the democractic-csi storage class.